 Lifestyle is often the area I focus on most with my one-on-one clients.
 We focus on setting goals, then creating a schedule, structure, or routine that support them.
 We work on personal development and finding fulfillment as well.

 Fitting in relaxation, enrichment classes or continuing education, and simply activities or hobbies that you enjoy are part of your self-care as well.
+Create a lifestyle more aligned with your needs with some of these ideas.

 What is Creative Self-Care?